JeffreyYH/Awesome-Generalist-Robots-via-Foundation-Models/README.md

 The papers that we are surveying are listed in this file.
 The papers are grouped by the following categories:
 - [Foundation models used in Robotics](#foundation-models-used-in-robotics).
 For these papers, the authors apply existing foundation models, such as LLM, VLM, vision FM and text-conditioned image generation models in modules of robotics, such as perception, decision making and planning, and action.

 - [Robotic Foundation Models](#robotic-foundation-models).
-For these papers, the authors propose new foundation models used in robotic applications, such as control using imilation learning and reinforcement learning.
+For these papers, the authors propose new foundation models used in one specific robotic applications, such as control using imilation learning and reinforcement learning.
 We also include genera-purpose foundation models, such as GATO, PALM-E in this category.

 ## Foundation models used in Robotics